SaiVignesh45/Echo-Care/README.md

 3. Run app.py after all the pre-requisites are installed and running in the background.

 ## Code Components:
-Here's the revised version with explicit step-by-step workflow descriptions and corresponding Mermaid diagrams:

----

 **1. get_user_files**
 *Workflow Steps*: